 What gestures compose the piece?

-Though structured into two phrases, the hymn actually consists of three harmonic gestures.1 The first phrase contains two:
+Though structured into two phrases, the hymn actually consists of three harmonic gestures.[1.
+I’ll eventually post my dictionary of harmonic gestures, but for now, I’ll provide as-you-need-it explanations in the footnotes.]
+The first phrase contains two:

 How are they connected?